python/cpython/Doc/library/tarfile.rst

 :meth:`~TarFile.getmember`, :meth:`~TarFile.getmembers` and
 :meth:`~TarFile.gettarinfo`.

-Modifying the objects returned by :meth:`~!TarFile.getmember` or :meth:`~!TarFile.getmembers` will affect all subsequent operations on the archive.
+Modifying the objects returned by :meth:`~TarFile.getmember` or :meth:`~TarFile.getmembers` will affect all subsequent operations on the archive.
 For cases where this is unwanted, you can use :mod:`copy.copy() <copy>` or call the :meth:`~TarInfo.replace` method to create a modified copy in one step.